 All required components of the feasibility study must be submitted to the local delegation no later than September 1, 2023, for consideration in the 2024 legislative session.
 Upon submission, the study goes through multiple subcommittees to be scrutinized for completeness and viability.
 Once it emerges from this process, the local delegation would officially vote on it as a local bill.
+This happens on October 26, 2023.
 This local bill then travels through the House, the Senate, and onto the Governor’s desk.

 Step 4: A Local Vote

 If the bill passes in Tallahassee, registered voters within the proposed municipal boundaries can vote on becoming a municipality.
 Assuming the bill passes in the 2024 legislative session, local voters could expect to see it on the November 2024 ballot.
 If it passes the local vote, the town of Perdido would officially become municipality by January 2025.